Brinkbit/http-fs-api/README.md

   Parameters
   + `resources` `json` -
-    Map of names to content of resources to be uploaded.
+    Hash of names and content of resources to be uploaded.
     `null` specifies no initial content.

   Flags